-V. If the Court Finds More than One Plan Satisfies Sections 1129(a) and (b), the Court Should Only Confirm the Plan
+V. If the Court Finds More than One Plan Satisfies Sections 1129(a) and (b), the Court Should Only Confirm the Alternative Plan

-98. For the reasons summarized below and as set forth in greater detail in the Petitioning Creditors objection to confirmation of the Debtors' Plan [Docket No. 1027] (the "PC Objection"), filed on August 27, 2024, the Debtors' Plan cannot be confirmed.
-If, in the unlikely event, the Court concludes the Debtors' Plan is confirmable, the Bankruptcy Code nevertheless compels the conclusion that the Plan Proponent's Plan should be confirmed.
+97. For the reasons summarized below and as set forth in greater detail in the Petitioning Creditors objection to confirmation of the Debtors' Plan [Docket No. 1027] (the "PC Objection"), filed on August 27, 2024, the Debtors' Plan cannot be confirmed.
+If, in the unlikely event, the Court concluded the Debtors' Plan is confirmable and the PC Plan is not confirmable, the Bankruptcy Code nevertheless compels the conclusion that the Alternative Plan should be confirmed.